TuringLang/IRTracker.jl/background.md

 Gives a concise overview over state of the art methods, and introduces Myia, an AD framework based on python and functional principles.

+- J. Revels, T. Besard, V. Churavy, B. De Sutter, and J. P. Vielma, “Dynamic Automatic Differentiation of GPU Broadcast Kernels,” arXiv:1810.08297 [cs], Oct.
+2018.

+Analyses the `broadcast` operation in forward and reverse mode.
+Relevant because it uses Julia notions, and introduces mixed mode, which appears in all newer Julia AD packages.

 ## Zygote